Anna-niharika-stein/atari-spike/README.md

 The recorder in `human_gameplay_interface` is operational for **44 out of 57** Atari benchmark games.
 The remaining 13 were excluded due to impractical controls, menu-based mechanics, or score signals that are not recoverable from RAM.

-The analysis pipeline in `analysis_pipeline` is currently fully validated for six games, selected to span a range of complexity and difficulty for both humans and RL agents:
+The analysis pipeline in `analysis_pipeline` is currently being validated for the selected six games, selected to span a range of complexity and difficulty for both humans and RL agents:

 | Game | Genre | Human difficulty | Agent difficulty |
 |---|---|---|---|